ABOUT LONGHORN BRAIN & SPINE

-Founded by Neurosurgeon, Dr. Grant Booher, Longhorn Brain and Spine focuses on a patient-centered approach to alleviating North Texans from Neurological and Spinal Pain.
+Founded by Fort Worth Neurosurgeon Dr. Grant Booher, Longhorn Brain and Spine focuses on a patient-centered approach to alleviating North Texans from Neurological and Spinal Pain.
 Dr. Booher and his clinical team believe in exhausting all non-invasive protocols first and if needed, employing the least invasive procedures necessary to treat the patients.

 A fellowship trained neurosurgeon specializing in the latest minimally invasive spine techniques, Dr. Grant Booher utilizes robotic assisted spinal surgery, cervical disc replacement, chiari decompression, minimally invasive discectomy including endoscopic approaches, complex spine surgery and spinal tumors.

 Born and raised in Arlington, TX and a graduate of Martin High School, Dr. Booher then graduated with honors from the University of Texas at Austin with bachelor’s degrees in Neurobiology and Psychology.
 He earned his medical degree at the University of Texas Medical Branch in Galveston.
 Elected president of the Arnold P. Govern Gold Humanism Honor Society for exceptional and compassionate clinical care, Dr. Booher went on to attend residency at the University of Texas Health Science Center in San Antonio.